LESSON No. 3

 1 - cavity; 2 - epithelial lining.

-Inflammatory nodes formed due to nonspecific or specific infiltration (with leprosy, scrofuloderma, syphilis, tuberculosis) are characterized by a rapid increase.
-The reverse development of the nodes depends on the nature of the disease.
-They can dissolve, necrotic, melt with the formation of ulcers, and in the future - deep scars.
+Inflammatory nodes formed due to nonspecific or specific infiltration (with leprosy, scrofuloderma, syphilis, tuberculosis) are characterized by rapid increase.
+The reverse development of nodes depends on the nature of the disease.
+They can dissolve, necrotize, melt with the formation of ulcers, and subsequently deep scars.

-bubble- a cavity element ranging in size from a pinhead to a pea, filled with liquid.
-A vesicle is formed in the prickly layer of the epithelium, often has a serous, sometimes hemorrhagic content.
-Rashes of vesicles can be either unchanged or hyperemic and edematous.
-Due to the fact that the walls of the vesicle are formed by a racing layer of the epithelium, its cover quickly breaks, forming erosion, along the edges of which fragments of the vesicle remain.
-With the reverse development, the bubble leaves no trace.
-Often the bubbles are arranged in groups.
-Bubbles are formed due to vacuolar or ballooning dystrophy, as a rule, with various viral diseases.
+Bubble- a cavity element the size of a pinhead to a pea, filled with liquid.
+A vesicle is formed in the spinous layer of the epithelium; it often has serous, sometimes hemorrhagic contents.
+Blistering rashes can be either unchanged or hyperemic and edematous.
+Due to the fact that the walls of the vesicle are formed by a racing layer of epithelium, its cover quickly ruptures, forming erosion, along the edges of which fragments of the vesicle remain.
+When the bubble develops back, it leaves no trace.
+Often the bubbles are located in groups.
+Bubbles are formed due to vacuolar or ballooning dystrophy, usually due to various viral diseases.

-Erosion- a defect in the surface layer of the epithelium, therefore, after healing, it does not leave a trace.
-Erosion occurs from rupture of the bladder, vesicle, destruction of papules, traumatic injury.
-When the bubble bursts, erosion follows its contours.
-At the confluence of erosions, large erosive surfaces with various contours are formed.
-On CO, erosive surfaces can form without a previous blister, for example, erosive papules in syphilis, erosive and ulcerative form of red lichen planus and lupus erythematosus.
-The formation of such erosions is a consequence of injury to the easily vulnerable inflamed SO.
-A superficial mucosal defect that occurs when mechanical damage is called excoriation.
+Erosion- a defect in the surface layer of the ethelium, so after healing it does not leave a mark.
+Erosion occurs from rupture of a bladder, vesicle, destruction of papules, or traumatic injury.
+When a bubble ruptures, erosion follows its contours.
+When erosions merge, large erosive surfaces with varied contours are formed.
+On CO, erosive surfaces can form without a preceding bubble, for example, erosive papules in syphilis, the erosive-ulcerative form of red lichen planus and lupus erythematosus.
+The formation of such erosions is a consequence of injury to the easily vulnerable inflamed mucus.
+A superficial defect in the mucosa that occurs due to mechanical damage is called excoriation.

 Department of Therapeutic Dentistry